pblischak/fluidigm2purc/docs/fluidigm2purc.rst

 grab the taxon and locus names (this is specific to the way the Fluidigm data are processed by dbcAmplicons).
 Merged reads from FLASH2 are processed first.
-Unmerged reads are then read in together and are artificially combined with eight n's in between ("NNNNNNNN").
+Unmerged reads are then read in together and are artificially combined with eight N's in between ("NNNNNNNN").